Photo

 About Me

-• I am a Postdoc Research Associate at Cambridge Endowment for Research in Finance (CERF) and Cambridge Centre for Finance (CCFin), Cambridge Judge Business School.
+• I am a Visiting Assistant Professor at Indiana University, Kelley School of Business.
+Before that, I was a Postdoc Research Associate at Cambridge Endowment for Research in Finance (CERF) and Cambridge Centre for Finance (CCFin), Cambridge Judge Business School.
 My page there.

 • I completed my BA (Economics) and BS (Mathematics) at Wuhan University, and PhD in Economics at Washington University in St. Louis, where my PhD supervisor is Nobel Prize laureate Philip H. Dybvig.
-I am currently working on a paper with Prof. Dybvig about firm gambling using derivatives under the impact of “superpriority,” which are bankruptcy safe harbor protections for qualified financial contracts (QFCs).
+We have been working on a project about firm gambling using derivatives under the impact of “superpriority,” which are bankruptcy safe harbor protections for qualified financial contracts (QFCs).
 See below.

 • My research interests lie in general Law and Economics, Corporate Finance, Banking and Economic Theory.
 My current works focus on corporate bankruptcy and liability.